nebrius/raspi-board/README.md

 ## System Requirements

-- Raspberry Pi Model B Rev 1 or newer (sorry Model A users)
+- Raspberry Pi Model B Rev 1 or newer (sorry Model A users), except compute modules.
 - Raspbian Jessie or newer
   - [Node-RED](http://nodered.org/) works, but can be finicky and difficult to debug.
   - See https://github.com/nebrius/raspi-io/issues/24 for more info about support for other OSes
-- Node 4.0.0 or newer
+- Node 6.0.0 or newer

 Detailed instructions for getting a Raspberry Pi ready for NodeBots, including how to install Node.js, can be found in the [wiki](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots)